Tensions run high amid search for new Indianapolis Public Library CEO

 Employees have been raising concerns about the culture in the library system for some time.

-The complaints gained public attention after the former CEO muted an employee who was raising those concerns at a board meeting in 2021.
+The complaints gained public attention after the former board president muted an employee who was raising those concerns at a board meeting in 2021.

-The event organizers have not responded to a request for comment.
-However, FOX59/CBS4 has learned Hayes is the president of the Black Caucus American Library Association, which organizes the conference that was canceled.
+We’ve learned Hayes is the president of the Black Caucus American Library Association, which organizes the conference that was cancelled.

 “It was also a solid act of solidarity,” Ford said.
 “Why would we have a conference for the Black caucus in a city that, whose library board refuses to hire a black woman.”

-Hope Tribble, president of the Indianapolis Public Library Board of Trustees, issued the following statement:
+Hope Tribble, president of the Indianapolis Public Library Board of Trustees, issued this statement to CBS4:

 “Everyone who cares about Indianapolis and the Indianapolis Public Library is sincerely disappointed that the National Conference of African American Librarians will not be held in Indianapolis.
 The Indianapolis Public Library is proud to support the work of the Black Caucus of the American Library Association.
 As Ms. Hayes is president of the group, it is understandable the caucus would want to show its support for her.
 We wish them great success with their convention.